 Like you, breakfast can be a hectic time at our house.
 Daddy’s getting off to work, and the kids and I are either leaving the house for an activity or working to get to school.
+And yet, I am committed to healthy, whole-food breakfasts (as I hope you are coming to be too!).

-Just add your favorite breakfast protein to make this a complete breakfast (well, complete enough in my book!).
 In our house, we usually eat sausage or bacon with our veggies in the morning.

 Cooking Tip: Maximize cooking spaces by using both the stove-top and the oven.
 If the vegetable dish is on the stove top, then I bake bacon.
 If the vegetables are being roasted in the oven, then I toss sausage into a skillet.

 Occasionally, we’ll have eggs too (for just my hubby and kids, not me!).
 Eggs are a perfect addition to these potatoes if your diet allows it.
 Scrambled, hard-boiled, or even fry up a couple of over-easy eggs and plop them right on top of a pile of potatoes.
 Delish!

 The roasting process for most vegetables goes something like this:

 - Toss vegetable chunks in fat and seasoning

 - Place on a baking sheet in a single layer

 - Roast at 450° for 15 minutes

 - Stir vegetables and spread out in a single layer